stormpath/stormpath.github.io/source/nodejs/quickstart/index.markdown

 ## Next Steps
 We hope you found this Quickstart helpful!

-You've only scratched the surface of what you can do with Stormpath.
+You've just scratched the surface of what you can do with Stormpath.
 Want to learn more?
-Here are a few other easy guides you can jump into.
+Here are a few other helpful resources you can jump into.

 * [Build an Express.js + Passport App with Stormpath](https://stormpath.com/blog/build-app-nodejs-express-passport-stormpath/)
 * [Official Node.js API Reference Guide](http://docs.stormpath.com/nodejs/api/home)